rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Plantomancer Spell List.md

 ___
 Você convoca uma planta mágica, que cospe ervilhas no seu alvo.
 Se o alvo é uma criatura, sofre 1d8+2 pontos de dano de impacto e fica atordoado por uma rodada (Fortitude reduz o dano à metade e evita o atordoamento).
 Construtos sofrem dano dobrado por essa magia.
 Se o alvo é um objeto, é destruído (Reflexos anula).

+### Catapult
+  <div class="spell-tags">transmutation earth nature arcane</div>

+*1st Circle*
+- **Alcance:** 20sqr;
+- **Alvo:** 1 criatura;
+- **Duração:** imediata..

+___
+Choose one object weighing 1 to 5 pounds within range that isn’t being worn or carried.
+The object flies in a straight line up to 90 feet in a direction you choose before falling to the ground, stopping early if it impacts against a solid surface.
+If the object would strike a creature, that creature must make a Dexterity saving throw.
+On a failed save, the object strikes the target and stops moving.
+In either case, both the object and the creature or solid surface take 3d8 bludgeoning damage.

 ### Controlar Plantas
   <div class="spell-tags">plant wild enchantment trickery</div>